Zelana-Labs/zelana-website/README.md

 ## License

-This project is part of the ZKSVM rollup system.
+This project is part of the Zelana ZKSVM rollup system.